 “in the body of His flesh through death”

 The “body” here is the literal, physical body of Christ while he was on earth.
-There is no reconciliation without the physical death of Christ (Heb.
+There is no reconciliation without the bodily death of Christ (Heb.
 9:22).
-There can be no true death unless Jesus is truly human (Heb.
+There can be no actual death unless Jesus was truly human (Heb.
 2:17; 10:10; 1 Pet.
 2:24).

 “to present you holy”